 - Magnesium Ultra Potent Powder in a dose of ½ teaspoon twice daily in water or vegetable juices to strengthen the muscular valve between the esophagus and stomach.

 - Slippery elm powder mixed in vegetable juice or coconut, rice or almond milk, can reduce acidity; take it in between meals.

 - Selenium is an essential daily supplement for those with chronic reflux because it is a powerful antioxidant that helps to prevent cancerous changes in the esophagus.

-- The Ultimate Gut Cleanse powder, providing nourishing and healing amino acids, fibres and a live probiotic.
+- The Ultimate Gut Health Powder, providing nourishing and healing amino acids, fibres and a live probiotic.
 This formula was designed to repair and strengthen the gut and improve gut bacteria.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.